Pragati Express: Service

 It was inaugurated on 27 December 1991 as an alternative to the most popular train on this sector the Deccan Queen.
 It is one of the six point-to-point express trains meant for intercity travel between Mumbai and Pune that carry thousands of regular commuters.
 The other five being the Sinhagad Express, Deccan Queen, Deccan Express, Indrayani Express and the Intercity Express.
 Although all trains have the same livery, the Pragati Express takes a different route.
-It takes the single line electrified route between Karjat and and continues towards from where it continues the rest of journey towards Mumbai CSMT.
-Thus it completely bypasses the Karjat–– section of the Central Line.
+It takes the single line electrified route between and and continues towards from where it continues the rest of journey towards Mumbai CSMT.
+Thus it completely bypasses the –– section of the Central Line.

 Timing

 The Pune–Mumbai Pragati Express Express is the 3rd of 6 dedicated trains to leave Pune Junction for Mumbai CST & is the 2nd-last train to return.

 12126 Pune–Mumbai Pragati Express leaves Pune Junction every day at 07:50 hrs IST and reaches Mumbai CST at 11:15 hrs IST.

 On return, the 12125 Mumbai–Pune Pragati Express leaves Mumbai CST every day at 16:25 hrs IST and reaches Pune Junction at 19:50 hrs IST.